rurban/ctl/docs/array.md

     T* begin (A* self)

-returns an iterator to the beginning
+constructs an iterator to the beginning

     T* end (A* self)

-returns an iterator to the end (one past the last element).
+constructs an iterator to the end (one past the last element).

 ## Capacity